Effective Date: August 11, 2010

 b.
 Confirm that NASA has obtained clear rights from any third party rights owners (such as through an assignment or license) to make the Open Source Release.

-22.214.171.124 When it is known that Open Source Software Development, as defined in A.1.8., may be used as part of a NASA project, the Center Patent or IP Counsel shall consult with the Office or Project that has responsibility for acquisition or development of the software (see 1.8.3.) to assess any risks that may negatively impact NASA’s intended use.
+18.104.22.168 When it is known that Open Source Software Development, may be used as part of a NASA project, the Office or Project that has responsibility for acquisition or development of the software (see 1.8.3) to assess any risks that may negatively impact NASA's intended use.

 2.4.3 The Center Patent or IP Counsel shall provide appropriate legal counsel for determining the suitability of reported software for patent and/or copyright protection.

-184.108.40.206 Patents.
+188.8.131.52 Patents.
 NASA can obtain domestic and/or foreign patents on the ideas, algorithms, and processes underlying the software if they satisfy the requirements for patentable subject matter.
 Normally, all parties with an ownership interest must assign their interest in the software to the Government before NASA will file a patent application.
+Consistent with guidelines set forth in NPR 7500.2, patents will only be sought when a clear determination has been made that patent protection would be a more effective method of ensuring broad distribution and adoption of the technology than the conventional Software Release Process.

 2.4.4 Center Patent or IP Counsel shall provide appropriate legal counsel with respect to evaluating and classifying reported software under one or more of the categories listed in the following subparagraphs.
-As circumstances change, the software may be reevaluated and reclassified as appropriate.
+As circumstances change, the software may be reevaluated and reclassified.

 a.
 To avoid creating a statutory bar for patenting, software that is being reviewed by the Center Patent or IP Counsel for patentable subject matter and the filing of a patent application shall be categorized as releasable with nondisclosure obligations.

 c.
-Software categorized as Releasable with Nondisclosure Obligations shall include nondisclosure provisions in the SUA when released.
+Software categorized as Releasable with Nondisclosure Obligations will include nondisclosure provisions in the SUA when released.

-220.127.116.11 Releasable Only for U.S. Government Purposes.
-Software that has U.S. Government purpose only restrictions on use, copying, distribution, etc., shall be categorized as Releasable Only for U.S. Government Purposes.
+184.108.40.206 Releasable Only for U.S. Government Purposes.
+Software that has U.S. Government purpose only restrictions on use, copying, distribution, etc., should be categorized as Releasable Only for U.S. Government Purposes.

 a.
-Software so categorized shall be used only for U.S. Government purposes.
-A U.S. Government purpose is any activity in which the U. S. Government is a party, including contracts, grants, cooperative agreements, and Space Act Agreements.
+Software so categorized should be used only for U.S. Government purposes.
+A U.S. Government purpose is any activity in which the U. S. Government is a party, including contracts, grants, cooperative agreements, and non-reimbursable Space Act Agreements.
+Center Patent or IP attorney may be consulted for any questions that arise as to whether an activity is a government purpose.

 b.
 Government purposes include a release for use in competitive procurements for the Government, but do not include a release for commercial purposes or a release to the public.
 Thus, the Government may release or disclose such software outside the Government and authorize persons to whom release or disclosure has been made to use, modify, reproduce, release, perform, display, or disclose the software for Government purposes only.